School of Medicine

 Clinical Assistant Professor, Radiology

 BioDr.
-Pajcini studied Molecular and Cell Biology as an undergraduate at U.C.
-Berkeley.
-He received his medical degree from Loma Linda University School of Medicine.
+Pajcini received his undergraduate degree in Molecular and Cell Biology from U.C.
+Berkeley, graduating with Honors.
+He received his medical degree from Loma Linda University School of Medicine with Alpha Omega Alpha Honors.
 He completed Diagnostic Radiology residency at Santa Clara Valley Medical Center and a Breast Imaging fellowship at Stanford University School of Medicine.
 His clinical focus is on breast cancer screening, diagnosis, and treatment.